 - Ownership of the localized material giving full control over who markets, sells and distributes the product internationally.

-If you are a marketing executive, these advantages will enable you to plan worldwide rollouts of your product while maintaining the quality image that you seek for both your company and product.
+If you are a marketing executive, these advantages will enable you to plan worldwide rollouts of your product.
+You can do that while maintaining the quality image that you seek for both your company and product.
 It also buys you leverage over VARs or distributors worldwide.
-Often you have to rely on more than one distributor in key geographies and by owning the localized product you will remain in control.
+Often you have to rely on more than one distributor in key geographies.
+By owning the localized product you will remain in full control.

-Simultaneous releases of English and localized products are becoming a requirement for some companies.
+Simultaneous releases of English and localized products are becoming a requirement for many companies.
 Worldwide users want to buy a localized version of the software as soon, or shortly after, the English version is available.
-Also, to gain the world’s attention as well as effectively promote their products worldwide, marketing executives, while doing worldwide rollouts of their products, have discovered the necessity of simultaneous localized releases.
+Also marketing executives want to gain the world’s attention and effectively promote products worldwide.
+While doing worldwide rollouts of their products, they can easily discover the necessity of simultaneously localized releases.

 Simultaneous releases require companies to localize their graphical user interfaces (GUI) in parallel to software development.
 Non-standard, complex or numerous applications will require the adoption of the Integrated localization strategy.

 This strategy enables the release of beta or pre-release software in multiple languages at once.
 Beta testing can therefore take place simultaneously in all the necessary geographies.
-This permits feedback on all localized products to be provided, in a timely fashion, to make any necessary modifications to the source code before the English version is fully released.
+This permits to provide feedback on all localized products, in a timely fashion.
+Ultimately, making any necessary modifications to the source code before the English version is fully released.

-Manuals, online help files, release notes and other documents can still be finalized after the English source is stable.
+Finalizing manuals, online help files, release notes and other documents will take place after the English source is stable.
 These files do not have an impact on the source code and therefore can wait for their turn.

 The fully integrated strategy will require the localization staff to have continuous access to GUI files.
-Often localization staffs working on the GUI files in an integrated environment work onsite where they have access to RCS or the repository file vault used by the software developers.
+Often localization staff working on the GUI files in an integrated environment work onsite.
+This gives them access to RCS or the repository file vault used by the software developers.

-Also, frequent updates to the GUI files will be necessary to keep up with the development effort and to permit frequent builds of the localized software, for the localized products to be ready for beta or pre-release with the English version.
+Also, frequent updates to the GUI files will be necessary to keep up with the development effort.
+This will permit frequent builds of the localized software so that localized products are ready for beta or pre-release with the English version.

-The main disadvantage of the Integrated strategy is that it will add to the costs of localization and sometimes make it unjustifiably high for smaller companies.
+The main disadvantage of the Integrated strategy is that it will add to the costs of localization.
+This sometimes make it unjustifiably high for smaller companies.

-Luckily, with advances in computer aided translation tools and software standards, the Integrated localization strategy is considered overkill for most companies.
-With the advent of software standards, many localization tasks can be separated from the development effort.
-Also, GUI binary localization tools, translation reuse, translation databases and terminology banks have directly contributed to considerably shrink localization costs and schedules, making the Coupled localization strategy approach the most efficient one to adopt.
+Luckily, with advances in computer aided translation tools and software standards, the Integrated localization strategy is an overkill for most companies.
+With the advent of software standards, you can separate many localization tasks from the development effort.
+Also, GUI binary localization tools, translation reuse, translation databases and terminology banks are now common.
+They have directly contributed to considerably shrink localization costs and schedules.
+This makes the Coupled localization strategy approach the most efficient one to adopt.